angular/components/docs/theming.md

 $accent:  md-palette($md-pink, A200, A100, A400);
 $warn:    md-palette($md-red);

-// Create the theme object (a sass map containing all of the palettes).
+// Create the theme object (a Sass map containing all of the palettes).
 $theme: md-light-theme($primary, $accent, $warn);

 // Include theme styles for core and each component used in your app.